alejoreyes96/ICOM5016-P1/README.md

 6. Messages(Posts) - Has - Reactions is a many to many relationship, in this case we have that a weak entity which is reactions since these can't exist without a message.
 Thus this implies total partition must be neeeded from reactions in this relationship.
 7. Messages(Posts) - Videos AND Pictures is a hierarchical relationship since a post can possibly contain videos and pictures but this doesnt imply that it has to contain such things.
+Most of the attributes are then inherited from the Message such as date, size, user id, etc.
-8. Messages(Posts) - Contains - Hashtags
+8. Messages(Posts) - Contains - Hashtags is a many to many relationship, in which we can see that one message can have many hashtags and one hashtag can be in many messages.
-9. Messages(Posts) - Has/Belongs - Replies
+9. Messages(Posts) - Has/Belongs - Replies is a one to many relationships since one message can have multiple replies but every reply can only belong to one message.